wp-plugins/si-contact-form/readme.txt

 * If you have any questions, feel free to email me also.
 Thanks!

 == Changelog ==

+= 1.1.5 =
+- (30 Aug 2009) Improved Akismet function (checks for wordpress_api_key)
+- Hide CAPTCHA for registered users is now disabled by default(configurable in Options)

 = 1.1.4 =
 - (29 Aug 2009) Improved `ctf_validate_email` function and fixed a bug that invalidated email address with upper case